 - Select the metrics icon.
 Then, choose the metrics that you want to compare and click Apply.

-- Optional: Use the Opacity Toggle to hide or display metrics based whether they occur frequently or infrequently.
+- Optional: Use the Metric occurrences toggle to hide or display metrics based whether they occur frequently or infrequently.

 - To apply a threshold value for the metric you selected, select the customize icon.
 Use the slide bar to select the threshold value and click Apply.